Office Organization Ideas

 10) Avoid talking to co-workers as much as possible.
 I keep aloof.
 I'm friendly but I rarely talk.
 I work.
 When I am not working I don't bother others.
 That is my biggest complaint about office conversations.
 When one person is bored, that person will talk to others and now two people are not working instead of one.

-11) You don't follow the office
+11) You don't follow the office organization tips from this article.

 12) Work hard while you are there, don't cause trouble and read through these